zextras/tech-doc/source/carbonio-ce/_management/externalservices.rst

 Scenario and Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The remainder of this section illustrates how to configure |mesh| in a
-scenario involving a Multi-Server installation on which we will
+Our sample scenario consists of a |product| Multi-Server installation
-install two |file| nodes and allow them to access an external service
-hosting the PostgreSQL database on which |file| rely.
-Additionally,
+which includes:

+* One or more |file| Nodes

+* One node in the cluster (possibly different from the |file| Nodes
-one node is elected as a **terminating gateway**, i.e., the local
+  elected as **terminating gateway**

+* A PostgreSQL database, which is used by |file|, installed on either

+  * A dedicated node within a cluster
+  * A server within the infrastructure
+  * hosted remotely, by a third party

+  .. note:: We will refer to this node as *database node* in the
+     remainder of this guide.

+.. topic:: Terminating Gateway

+   In ``consul`` terminology, a **terminating gateway** is a cluster
+   node that takes the responsibility to communicate with an external
+   resource.
+All services running on the cluster that need to access
+   this resource will contact the terminating gateway, which will
+   forward the request and send back the output received by the
+   resource.
+The services do not need to know anything about the
+   resource: they just contact the terminating gateway and wait for
+   the response.

+   Each terminating gateway is responsible for one service only, in
-gateway that cluster services need to contact to access an external
+   case of multiple services need to access external resources, you
-resource, which in our scenario is the database.
+   need to spawn multiple instances of a terminating gateway.

-The setup requires to access the command line on the gateway to
+The setup requires to access the command line on the terminating
-configure it, because the process requires manual file editing and
+gateway to configure it, because the process requires manual file
-running commands.
-No setup or configuration is necessary on the |file|
-nodes, as they will reach the database exclusively through the
-terminating gateway.

-.. note:: All commands must be executed on the node elected as
-   **terminating gateway**, unless stated differently.
+editing and running commands, although some commands towards the end
+of the procedure requires to access the *database node*.

 Before reading further, make sure that |mesh| is correctly installed
 (see :ref:`mesh_single_install` or